 What did we talk about?

-During the COVID19 pandemic, we have seen that cracks in an organization design have increased, and the need to find emergent strategies with our marketing and sales efforts are needed now more than ever.
+During the COVID19 pandemic, we have seen that cracks in an organization’s design have increased, and the need to find emergent strategies with our marketing and sales efforts is needed now more than ever.

 So what did we learn?